 - 4.1.
-No worker must be subjected to torture or to cruel, inhuman or degrading treatment or punishment. - 4.2.
+No worker must be subjected to torture or to cruel, inhuman or degrading treatment or punishment.

+The supplier warrants to respect the freedom of expression of workers and to not take steps to restrict this right. - 4.2.
 Disciplinary rules and corresponding actions must be listed to provide fair evaluation in case of violation of rules.
 Rules and actions must not be more demanding than legally allowed.
 Workers' justification must be received and recorded.
 A committee is expected to be established to decide, when needed, the suitable disciplinary action.
 Worker representative or workers' union representative must be member of this committee. - 4.3.
 Disciplinary policies and procedures must be clearly defined, documented, and communicated to workers.